Home About Projects Gridia

 So that's the first hurdle–Zelda Classic needs to be ported to Allegro 5, and its CMakeLists.txt needs to be modified to build allegro from source.

-Allegro 5 is able to support building with Emscripten because it can use SDL as its backend, which Emscripten supports well.
+Allegro 5 supports building with Emscripten because it can use SDL as its backend, which Emscripten supports well.

 Before working on any of that directly, I needed to address my lack of knowledge of CMake and Allegro.